one-among-us/data/people/MioCardMeow/page.en.md

 ## Description

 MioCardMeow is a trans girl.
-People's appraisal to her was "very lovely and kind-heart".
+People think of her as "very lovely and kind-hearted".
 Her mother said the same thing as well.

-MioCardMeow learnt numerical control technique in school.
-She was also a well-known reporter of Kanoguti songs.
+MioCardMeow's major is numerical control.
+She was also well-known as a translator of *Kanoguti* songs.

-She loved lovely skirts, and often wore kinds of stockings.
+She loved lovely skirts, and wore all kinds of stockings.

 She was also skilled at cooking, and she always cooked delicious food.